bonsai-rx/docs/articles/documentation-docfx.md

 ...
 ```

-## Testing unpublished packages
+## Creating example workflows

 To write documentation for [new packages or releases](./create-package.md) that have not yet been published to the community, it is good practice to start by writing test workflows in Visual Studio.

-1) Install [Visual Studio](https://www.visualstudio.com/) (the community edition can be installed for free for open-source projects).
+1. Install [Visual Studio](https://www.visualstudio.com/) (the community edition can be installed for free for open-source projects).
-2) Install Bonsai VS Extensions.
+2. Install Bonsai VS Extensions.
 Assuming Bonsai is already installed, from the Windows Start Menu, search for the "Install Bonsai VS Extensions" shortcut and run it.
-3) In Visual Studio, open `src/PackageName.sln` in the repository.
+3. In Visual Studio, open `src/PackageName.sln` in the repository.
-4) Press F5 to open the Bonsai editor with the new package added.
+4. Press F5 to open the Bonsai editor with the new package added.
-5) From here, you can make Bonsai workflows and save them as per normal.
+5. From here, you can make Bonsai workflows and save them to the `workflows` folder as examples.

 ## Troubleshooting

-### File not found errors
+#### File not found errors

-These are usually due to folders not being in the right place, check the directory trees above or a repository that has been recently updated (for instance https://bonsai-rx.org/machinelearning/) for reference.
-Also pay attention to any scripts/css files that require modification of the package name/link/source location.
+These are usually due to folders not being in the right place.
+Check the directory trees above or a repository that has been recently updated, e.g. [bonsai-rx/machinelearning](https://bonsai-rx.org/machinelearning/), for reference.
+Also pay attention to any scripts or CSS files that require modification to the package name or link/source location.

-### Docfx local preview not updating
+#### Docfx local preview not updating

 If you are running the local preview `dotnet docfx --serve` and not seeing changes:

-1) Make sure that any changes you have made in your code editor are saved.
+1. Make sure that any changes you have made in your code editor are saved.
-2) Hard refresh pages in the browser using either `Ctrl`+`Shift`+`R` and `Ctrl`+`F5` or clear the cache to avoid cache issues.
+2. Hard refresh pages in the browser using either `Ctrl`+`Shift`+`R` and `Ctrl`+`F5` or clear the cache to avoid cache issues.
-3) As a last resort - check that the content updates online by [publishing your website](#publishing-to-github-pages).
+3. As a last resort - check that the content updates online by [publishing your website](#publishing-to-github-pages).

-### Differences between local and online builds
+#### Differences between local and online builds

 If there are discrepancies between local and online builds and they persist, this could indicate a `docfx` version conflict.
 The online build process uses a local installation of `docfx` but it is also possible to install `docfx` globally (which we do not recommend).
 To check if this is the cause of the discrepancy: